bitmakerlabs/javascript_fundamentals/README.md

 #### JavaScript Fundamentals

-We've put together a condensed set of tutorials to take you through the fundamentals of JavaScript and jQuery.
+We've put together a condensed set of tutorials to take you through the fundamentals of JavaScript.
 They have been curated in a way that gives you enough information to figure out the following exercises for that section.

 Please clone the repo, remove the remote and commit your solutions to your own repo labelled javascript_fundamentals.
 You should read each tutorial and complete the corresponding exercises for each.